Best: Second Session: Special Single: Get It On

-Get it On (stylized as Get It On) is Kumi Koda's special limited single released as a digital download through mu-mo to those who purchased all twelve singles in her 12 Singles Collection.
-The song was released as a "short version" on her Best ~Second Session~ album.
+"Get On" is Kumi Koda's special limited single released as a digital download through mu-mo to those who purchased all twelve singles in her 12 Singles Collection.
+The song was released as a "short version" on her Best: Second Session album.

-Information
+Overview

 Get It On was released as a special, limited "00" single in her 12 Singles Collection to those who purchased all of the singles.
 After the release of Someday/Boys♥Girls, on February 28, 2006, buyers were presented a code, which they would type into mu-mo to be taken to a separate page to download the song.
 This was used in a similar way for fans to download Kumi's first remix album, Koda Kumi Remix Album, which was also released to those who had purchased all 12 singles from the collection.

 Get It On was given its own album artwork and promotional artwork, despite being only a digital release.
 On March 1, 2006, mu-mo released a fifteen-second commercial for the song, encouraging those who had the code to download the song prior to it being removed from the market.
 The song would later be placed on her compilation album Out Works & Collaboration Best as track number one, which was released three years later on March 25, 2009.

-Cover

 Keeping inline with the 12 singles' theme of a different culture on each cover, Get It On carried a Southeast Asian theme, most notably from Indonesia and the style of the belly dancers.

+Commercial performance

+Within the first week, Best: Second Session sold nearly a million copies, bringing in a total of 983,353, making it her highest first-week sales, and has since sold over 2,000,000.
+It stayed number one on the charts the following week, making it her first album to stay at the spot for two consecutive weeks.
+The album became the second highest-selling album in Japan and the highest-selling for a female artist in 2006.
+According to IFPI the album was the 41st best-selling album worldwide in 2006.

+Music videos and promotion

+While all of the music videos had been shown on music networks during the singles' initial releases, on the album, they were all placed on the first DVD in the order of their initial release, beginning with "You" and ending with "Someday."
+Limited editions contained the bonus footage "...and "Wish Your happiness & love," which strung together the five interconnecting videos to create one coherent story.
+There would later be a video for the new song on the album, "Love goes like...".
+The music video for this song would be released on her DVD for the album's corresponding concert tour, Live Tour 2006–2007: Second Session.
+To help promote Best: Second Session, Kumi made several appearances on radio shows and television shows, including performing "A Whole New World" live with Peabo Bryson.